zach-c-d/BaseCountHomePage/README.md

 # BaseCountHomePage
-The landing page for basecount.ca
+The landing page for the basecount project